ramwin/django-calm-cache/README.md

  * `LOCATION`: the name of another, "real", Django cache backend.
 Will be used to actually store values
- * `MINT_DELAY`: the time period right after user-supplied timeout when first request gets "not found" and has to refresh the value while all following requests get stale value until it is either updated, expired completely or grace period starts (see below)
+ * `MINT_DELAY`: the time period that starts right after user-supplied timeout.
+   First request during this period gets "not found" and is supposed to refresh the value while all concurrent requests get stale value until it is either updated or expired.
+Default: 0
- * `GRACE_TIME`: the time period after mint delay when stale value is returned to first request and gets removed straight after that
+ * `GRACE_TIME`: the time period starting after mint delay.
+   During grace period stale value is returned only once and is removed after that.
+   Default: 0
  * `JITTER_TIME`: defines the range for `[0 ...
 JITTER_TIME]` random value
-   that is added to client supplied and "real" timeouts
+   that is added to client supplied and "real" timeouts.
+Default: 0

 #### CalmCache Guidelines